Video games: No longer just for kids

 Making the right choice

-The U.S. video game industry generated $20.2 billion in sales in 2009.
+"Video game revenue in 2018 reached a new peak of $43.8 billion, up 18 percent from the previous years," according to TechCrunch.
 With thousands of games and multiple platforms on the market today, finding the right fit can be challenging.
 The most popular platform among seniors is Nintendo’s Wii® because of its simple and user-friendly controls.
 The Wii® system has made its way into many retirement communities and senior centers.

 Nintendo began targeting seniors following the release of its “Brain Age” game.
 The video game giant found that the low number of senior video game players was a result of games being too complicated and the lack of games designed specifically for seniors.